Category Archives: Literature

 Going Out

-“They had not gone out together, in… damn… years.”
-She thought.
+“They had not gone out together, in… damn… years,” she thought.

 Humming quietly to herself, “…don’t expect it this time either, girl, but there is always hope.
-He finally buy me new sensible shoes, yesterday, and they fit perfectly.
+He finally buy me new sensible shoes yesterday, and they fit perfectly.
 And the black shoes even matched my cute little black top.”

-They exercised together every day, and with all the new equipment he bought, they were able to shape up her droopy back-side.
+They exercised together every day, and with all the new equipment he bought, they were able to shape up her droopy backside.
 Her reflection in the mirror on the garage wall was a testament to all the efforts.

-His touch made her heart race, and she shivered as he ran his hands along her long lithe sides.
+His touch made her heart race, and she shivered as he ran his hands along her long, lithe sides.

-He slipped to his knees, and kissed her once saggy rear.
+He slipped to his knees and kissed her once-saggy rear.
 She was not sure when that had become a daily ritual, or even why, but she loved it.

-She had always been proud of her taut little back-side, and as he touched her, she purred like a kitten in the warm sun.
+She had always been proud of her taut little backside, and as he touched her, she purred like a kitten in the warm sun.
 He smirked when she purred.
 Knowing the amount of work and the cost of all the equipment, it was worth it.

-She wondered, “is this the treat before we go out, or the disappointment before we stayed in?”
+She wondered, “Is this the treat before we go out, or the disappointment before we stayed in?”

 She was now bare… nothing but the rubber soles touching the floor of the garage.